mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ### Navigation Links

 To set what links appear in the top navigation edit `_data/navigation.yml`.
-Use the following format to set the URL, title, teaser image/description (used in sliding menu) of each link:
+Use the following format to set the URL, title, teaser image/description (used in off-canvas menu) of each link:

 {% highlight yaml %}
 - title: Portfolio